Trying to understand What is Mindfulness?

 An umbrella term that covers a variety of techniques and practices, meditation has been present for thousands of years.
-It tends to be undertaken formally, in a specific manner, often for a specific time, and requires your full focus.
+It tends to be undertaken formally, in a specific manner, often as you can, and requires your full focus.

 Meditation is a means to clear your mind, to withdraw your senses, and to concentrate your attention on a single point and be in the moment.

-By turning your focus inwards, meditation makes you aware of – but detached from – the constant turmoil of the mind.
+By turning your focus inwards, meditation makes you aware of – but detached from – the constant turmoil of the mind and your emotions.

-Over time, regular meditation practice leads to a level of consciousness that’s completely different from your normal waking state – a state of profound and deep peace, of mental clarity and of emotional serenity.
+Regular meditation practice leads to a level of consciousness that’s completely different from your normal waking state – a state of attention with a profound and deep peace, of cognitive clarity and of emotional serenity.

-While meditation can ultimately give you mastery over the mind, it is not an act of doing, it’s a realisation of being – a realisation that you simply are.
+While meditation can ultimately give you mastery over the mind and breath, it is not an act of doing, it’s a realisation of being – a realisation that you simply are.

 For those seeking spiritual development, regular meditation is one of the main ways to progress this, and to connect with your higher Self.